SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ::: email-content

 ### Hi Jason,
-Not done - checked with Northwind and they're happy with the form as it is.
+Not done - checked with Northwind and they're happy with the form as it is

 :::
 :::